danwolfgang/mt-plugin-more-listing-framework-columns/readme.md

 Custom Fields will be available for display, though note that the displayed value may not be what you expect.
-Some Custom Fields types such as "Single-Line Text" will display the content of the field, which other Custom Field types such as "Checkbox" will simply display `1` or `0` to indicate true or false/checked or unchecked.
+Some Custom Fields types such as "Single-Line Text" will display the content of the field, while other Custom Field types such as "Checkbox" will simply display `1` or `0` to indicate true or false/checked or unchecked.
 Other more complex Custom Fields, such as those found in the